ultimatemember/docs-v3/src/um-stripe/developer/hooks/actions.md

 Fires once a subscription & account status has been revoked from a WP account.
 ## [umm_stripe_status_trialing](./actions/umm_stripe_status_trialing)<Badge text="Since 1.0.0" vertical="middle" />

-Triggers when the subscription is `trialing`
+Triggers when the subscriptions has been trialing
 ## [umm_stripe_status_unpaid](./actions/umm_stripe_status_unpaid)<Badge text="Since 1.0.0" vertical="middle" />

 Triggers when the subscription is `unpaid`